ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-veraison/attestation-token.md

 layout: learningpathall
 ---

 In this section, you will obtain an example CCA attestation token.
+To set up the tools that you need for attestation, you need to install the Go language on your system.

 ## Install Go

-In order to run the tools used for attestation, start by installing the Go language on your system.
-First, you will remove any existing Go installation.
-After that, you obtain the install files and
+First, start by removing any existing Go installation.
+Next, obtain the install files and run the following command:

 ```bash
 rm -rf /usr/local/go